 Booking Cruise Excursions for Nassau

 I remember the first time I went on a cruise (many years ago!)
 I booked all my excursions through the cruise.
-They were expensive, but I didn’t know there were other options.
+They were expensive, but I didn’t know there were any other alternatives.
 Now, there are many options for booking cruise excursions.
 You can save a lot of money if you book the tour directly or through a third party.

 Be aware that if you book your own tours the cruise ship will not wait for you if you are late.
 If something happens with your tour and you don’t make it back in time, you are in trouble.
 When booking directly through the cruise, the boat will make sure to wait for you.
 This shouldn’t be a problem as long as you are careful to allow for extra time in case of traffic or other unforeseen issues.
 In some cases, tour operators will cover the cost to get you to the next port.

 In Nassau, you can book tours the day you arrive at the tour desk at the Festival Place Welcome Center, but it is risky.
 Popular tours may sell out especially on days when several ships are in port.
 If there is a tour that you have your heart set on, don’t wait just book it.
 That ensures you will be doing an excursion you like, and precious port time isn’t wasted booking it.